ahtec/gdView/README.md

 # gdView
-This wil show you images at the left side of your screen Images are files with an extension png jpg jpeg tiff  See function **static boolean isImage(File erin) ** you can start the jar with a parameter.
+This will show you images at the left side of your screen Images are files with an extension png jpg jpeg tiff  See function **static boolean isImage(File erin) ** you can start the jar with a parameter.
 If is an image it wil open it.
 If its a directory it wil open all the images in the directory and also all images in the directories under this directory